 01 of 09

-This tricky (but not too difficult) puzzle is an old-fashioned puzzler.
-Once kids have figured it out, they can put it behinds their backs in “Voila!” it’s a magic trick.
+This tricky (but not too difficult) toy is an old-fashioned puzzler.
+Once kids have figured it out, they can put it behinds their backs in “Voila!” it beomes a magic trick.

 02 of 09

-This collection of three hands-on puzzles includes original Brainstring, Crossteaser and Planets Kids can stretch, click and spin through these puzzles for hours of fun.
+With this collection of three hands-on puzzles includes original Brainstring, Crossteaser and Planets Kids, your children can stretch, click and spin through these puzzles for hours of fun.

 03 of 09